kashyaptushar1/HTML/README.md

 ## 1. Introduction to HTML

-HTML (HyperText Markup Language) is the standard language for creating web pages.
-It structures content on the web and tells the browser how to display text, images, and other elements.
+HTML (HyperText Markup Language) is the standard language used to create and design web pages.
+HTML consists of a series of elements that describe the structure and content of a webpage.
+These elements are represented by tags, which tell the browser how to display the content.

+Key Concepts:
+HyperText: Refers to the way HTML allows users to navigate between web pages by clicking on hyperlinks.
+Markup Language: A language that uses tags to annotate text and provide instructions for displaying the content.
+HTML is not a programming language; it’s a markup language.
+It defines the structure of a webpage, but it doesn’t control how the webpage behaves.
+For dynamic behavior, other technologies like JavaScript are used.

 **Example:**